 Betting on individual matches

 Singles draws at the US Open feature 128 players.
-Naturally, this creates tons of tennis betting opportunities across the board.
+Naturally, this creates tons of online tennis betting opportunities across the board.
 The US Open tennis odds and lines are typically released a day before each match.

 It’s worth mentioning that the early matches are usually lopsided, so you’ll have to look outside the favorites bracket for value.
-Here are the most basic types of bets you’ll find at Maryland sportsbooks for individual matches.
+Here are the most basic types of tennis bets you’ll find at Maryland sportsbooks for individual matches.

 - Novak Djokovic -150